wdomski/ARClab/ADC/README.md

 - QueueCantRead (3) an item could not be received from the queue.

-Discover each state of the queue and print corresponding information.
+Identify each state of the queue and print corresponding information.

 Below you can see an example of an output: